-• Amber Light: Lock is ready for entrance of
+· Amber Light: Lock is ready for entrance of

-- Commercial vessels may enter the lock. - No recreational vessels are allowed to enter the lock.

-• Wait for the lock operator's instruction.
+- · No recreational vessels are allowed to enter the lock. - Wait for the lock operator's instruction.

-- Green Light.
-Lock is open for all vessels in order of priority.
-Late arriving vessels may enter with permission of lock operator. - Keep clear of commercial and government vessels that have priority & will enter before recreational vessels. - If RED signal appears, all vessels shall stop entering the lock and return to the queuing area.
+- Green Light: Lock is open for all vessels in order of priority.
+Late arriving vessels may enter with permission of lock operator. - · Keep clear of commercial and government vessels that have priority and will enter before recreational vessels. - If RED signal appears, all vessels shall stop